WokLibCodeClub/.github/profile/README.md

 # Wokingham Library Code Club

-## Next Code Club sessions: Saturday 27th June 2026
+## Next Code Club sessions: Saturday Saturday 4th July 2026

-Our next sessions will take place on **Saturday 27th June 2026** in the *small meeting room* at Wokingham Library, Carnival Hub, Wellington Road, RG40 2AF.
+Our next sessions will take place on **Saturday 4th July 2026** in the *small meeting room* at Wokingham Library, Carnival Hub, Wellington Road, RG40 2AF.
+This will be the last session before our summer break.

 <h2>
 $\color{#f00}{\textsf{PLEASE MAKE SURE YOU KNOW YOUR PASSWORD FOR LOGGING IN TO YOUR ACCOUNT(S)!!!!!!!}}$